AaravBhatt1/Chess-Engine/README.md

 Features include:

-- Users can play chess using the app (however, some rules have been removed)
+- Users can play chess using the app
 - Users can play against the chess engine, which plays accurately
+- Users can choose the difficulty of the chess engine

 ## Demonstration